Lee J. Cobb

 Death1976-02-11

-BiographyLee J. Cobb (born Leo Jacoby; December 8, 1911 – February 11, 1976) was an American actor, known both for film roles and his work on the Broadway stage, as well as for his television role in the series, The Virginian.
-He often played arrogant, intimidating and abrasive characters, but he also acted as respectable figures such as judges and police officers.
-Cobb originated the role of Willy Loman in Arthur Miller's 1949 play Death of a Salesman under the direction of Elia Kazan, and was twice nominated for the Academy Award for Best Supporting Actor, for On the Waterfront (1954) and The Brothers Karamazov (1958).
+BiographyLee J. Cobb (born Leo Jacoby; December 8, 1911 – February 11, 1976) was an American actor, known both for film roles and his work on the Broadway stage, as well as for his starring role on the television series The Virginian.
+He often played arrogant, intimidating, and abrasive characters, but he also acted as respectable figures such as judges and police officers.
+He was nominated for two Academy Awards and two Golden Globe Awards, all in the Best Supporting Actor category.

-On television, Cobb played a leading role in the first four seasons of the Western series, The Virginian as Judge Henry Garth and the ABC legal drama The Young Lawyers as David Barrett, and was nominated for an Outstanding Single Performance by an Actor Primetime Emmy Award three times.
+On television, Cobb played a leading role in the first four seasons of the Western series, The Virginian as Judge Henry Garth and the ABC legal drama The Young Lawyers as David Barrett, and was nominated for Primetime Emmy Award for Outstanding Single Performance by an Actor three times.
 In 1981, Cobb was posthumously inducted into the American Theater Hall of Fame.

 Biography from the Wikipedia article Lee J. Cobb.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.